What is a septorhinoplasty?

 Septorhinoplasty involves a combination of rhinoplasty and septoplasty to address a wide range of aesthetic and functional concerns affecting the nose.
 Septorhinoplasty surgery UK may be advised when you may be experiencing breathing difficulties because of septal deviation.
 Some patients may find their nostrils collapse inwards when breathing through the nose.
-These functional assets can be corrected at the same time as improving the cosmetic appearance of the nose as part of a septo-rhinoplasty procedure.
+These functional aspects can be corrected at the same time as improving the cosmetic appearance of the nose as part of a septorhinoplasty procedure.

 Cosmetic rhinoplasty surgery, also known as a nose job, is designed to surgically alter the size and shape of the nose.
-Tip-plasty, nostril reduction, dorsal hump removal and nose reshaping are commonly performed as part of a rhinoplasty procedure.
+Tip plasty, nostril reduction, dorsal hump removal and nose reshaping are commonly performed as part of a rhinoplasty procedure.
 Rhinoplasty surgery is commonly used to reduce a wide nose, also known as a bulbous nose.
 Septoplasty, also known as nose septum surgery, is designed to address functional disturbances affecting the nose, including difficulty in breathing, sinus problems and persistent headaches.
 Septoplasty surgery is designed to correct a deviated septum to relieve airflow obstruction and improve breathing.
 ENT surgeons may also perform functional endoscopic sinus surgery, also known as FESS, in the same procedure for people affected by chronic or recurrent sinusitis and nasal polyps.
 Palate surgery may also be carried out to address snoring issues.

 Septorhinoplasty is a combination treatment combining both aesthetic and functional correction of a wide range of abnormalities in nose anatomy or function.
 A deviated septum or septal deviation is remarkably common in the general population, with up to 80% of people experiencing problems with the position of the septum.
 Septorhinoplasty can correct a deviated septum at the same time as a rhinoplasty to eliminate the need for a separate procedure.
 This eliminates having to have a second recovery period and makes the overall costs of treatment much more affordable.

 Nose surgery is generally considered to be one of the most complex types of surgery carried out on the face.
-It is therefore, important to find a highly experienced Surgeon with many years of experience in carrying out both aesthetic and reconstructive surgery on the nose.
+It is, therefore, important to find a highly experienced Surgeon with many years of experience in carrying out both aesthetic and reconstructive surgery on the nose.
 Septorhinoplasty is a complex surgical procedure, and producing the best results requires a specialist rhinoplasty surgeon to perform it.
 This will help to minimise the requirement for a future revision procedure.
 When researching rhinoplasty surgeons in London, it is important to learn about your surgeon’s experience, training and reputation and how many rhinoplasty procedures they perform each year.

 Here at Centre for Surgery, our rhinoplasty surgeons are skilled in all types of surgical rhinoplasty, including septorhinoplasty.
 Optimal results should result in a well-balanced and natural-looking appearance that looks in harmony with your overall facial features.
 If you have been searching for a renowned expert in nasal surgery, look no further than Centre for Surgery to achieve your treatment goals at our state-of-the-art Baker Street clinic in Marylebone.